A guest article from one of our Coaching Partners, Marian Sample.

 Time to get creative and increase your sense of satisfaction and purpose...

 Maybe you’d like to visit a health spa and treat yourself to a facial or body massage.
-Or, if you can’t get yourself to a spa, perhaps you could allocate an hour or two to hide away in the bathroom, light candles, play some soothing music, and put on a home face pack while soaking in a hot bubble bath.
+Or, if you can’t get to a spa, perhaps you could allocate an hour or two to hide away in the bathroom, light candles, play some soothing music, and put on a home face mask while soaking in a hot bubble bath.
 You could also give yourself a pedicure to recreate some of that spa feeling.

 If most of your chosen activities are done with other people or are fast-paced and physical, what does this tell you about possible future career or life choices?
 Or, if you like to do activities alone that are slow-paced or mind-related, what does that say?
 What hobbies might you consider?
 What volunteering or new work could you get involved with that’ll provide similar experiences to those you listed and create the same feelings of satisfaction and enjoyment?